-Our property portfolio comprises high-quality residential, retail and office properties for sale as well as high-end hotels, retail and office properties held for long-term investment, which include, among others, Le Royal Méridien Shanghai, Hyatt on the Bund Shanghai, The Yuluxe Sheshan, A Tribute Portfolio Hotel, Shanghai, Hilton Nanjing Riverside, Holiday Inn Mudanjiang, Holiday Inn Shaoxing, DoubleTree by Hilton Wuhu, Crowne Plaza Shaoxing, InterContinental Fuzhou, Hilton Tianjin Eco-City, DoubleTree by Hilton Ningbo Chunxiao, Hilton Wuhan Riverside, Conrad Xiamen, DoubleTree by Hilton Ningbo Beilun, Hilton Yantai, Hilton Shenyang, Le Méridien Hangzhou Binjiang, InterContinental Shanghai Wonderland and four hotels entrusted to Shimao Star for management.
-For the years ended December 31, 2017, 2018 and 2019 we generated 94.8%, 94.6% and 94.4% respectively, of our revenue from the sales of properties and the remaining 5.2%, 5.4% and 5.6%, respectively, from our hotel operations, leasing of investment properties, property management and other operations.
+Our property portfolio comprises high-quality residential, retail and office properties for sale as well as high-end hotels, retail and office properties held for long-term investment, which include, among others, Le Royal Méridien Shanghai, Hyatt on the Bund Shanghai, The Yuluxe Sheshan, A Tribute Portfolio Hotel, Shanghai, Hilton Nanjing Riverside, Holiday Inn Mudanjiang, Holiday Inn Shaoxing, DoubleTree by Hilton Wuhu, Crowne Plaza Shaoxing, InterContinental Fuzhou, Hilton Tianjin Eco-City, DoubleTree by Hilton Ningbo Chunxiao, Hilton Wuhan Riverside, Yutopia Wuyi Mountain Retreat, Conrad Xiamen, DoubleTree by Hilton Ningbo Beilun, Hilton Yantai, Hilton Shenyang, Le Méridien Hangzhou Binjiang, InterContinental Shanghai Wonderland and four hotels entrusted to Shimao Star for management.
+For the years ended December 31, 2017, 2018 and 2019 and the six months ended June 30, 2019 and 2020, we generated 94.8%, 94.6%, 94.4%, 94.1% and 95.2%, respectively, of our revenue from the sales of properties and the remaining 5.2%, 5.4%, 5.6%, 5.9% and 4.8%, respectively, from our hotel operations, leasing of investment properties, property management and other operations.